ToucanToco/weaverbird/docs/_docs/tech/steps.md

 Hierarchy for geographical data.

-This step dissolves data for every hierarchy level, and adds a hierarchy level column containing a level (with 0 being the lowest granualrity, i.e. the highest level).
+This step dissolves data for every hierarchy level, and adds a hierarchy level column containing a level (with 0 being the lowest granularity, i.e. the highest level).

 ```javascript
 {